erikleitch/mqtt/README.md

        MQTT: N/A

-       Configure the startup connection to the broker, by supplying an appropriate `{Option, Value}` tuple
+       Configure the startup connection to the broker, by supplying an appropriate `{Option, Value}` tuple:

+       Client specs:

+       * `name` - an internal name for the client.
+Client will register on topic "[name]/command" to listen for MQTT commands, and if using a backing store, will use "/tmp/[name]" as the root leveldb directory.

+       * `useleveldb` - true to use a leveldb backing store.
+Must have compiled with MQTT_USE_LEVELDB=1

+       Connection specs:

+       * `host` - broker to connect to, e.g. "a1e72kiiddbupq.iot.us-east-1.amazonaws.com"
+       * `port` - broker port to connect to, e.g. 8883},

+       Connection security

+       * `capath` - path to certificate authority files, e.g. "/path/to/my/cert/files"
+       * `cafile` - root certificate file, e.g. "root-CA.crt"
+       * `certfile` - certificate file, e.g. "riak-sink.cert.pem"},
+       * `keyfile` - keyfile, "riak-sink.private.key"

-       For example to configure the module to establish a connection to point to a host in AWS at port 8883, with relevant security, when `mqtt:spawnClient()` is called, use:
+For example to configure the module to establish a connection to
+       point to a host in AWS at port 8883, with relevant security, when `mqtt:spawnClient()` is called, use: